curl/everything-curl/libcurl/callbacks/progress.md

     curl_easy_setopt(handle, CURLOPT_XFERINFODATA, custom_pointer);

-The callback gets told how much data libcurl will transfer and has transferred, in number of bytes:
+The callback gets told how much data libcurl is about to transfer and has transferred, in number of bytes:

  - `dltotal` is the total number of bytes libcurl expects to download in